oh9150/holbertonschool-AirBnB_clone/README.md

 For further information on python version, and documentation visit [python.org](https://www.python.org/).

 ## Requirements :memo:
-Knowledge in python3, how to use a command line interpreter, a computer with Ubuntu 20.04, python3 and pep8 style corrector.
+Knowledge in python3, how to use a command line interpreter, a computer with Ubuntu 20.04, python3.

 ## Repo Contents :clipboard:
 This repository constains the following files: